cgle088/Abulia2/README.md

 # Chooser
 An Android app designed to make arbitrary decisions easier.
-Made with MVP architecture
+Made with Java using MVP architecture.